airbus-seclab/bincat/doc/install_plugin.md

 ##### python requests module

-If you are running ida7: ensure that the python `requests` module is installed.
+If you are running ida 7: ensure that the python `requests` module is installed.
 Use `pip2` or a distribution-provided package.

 If you are running ida 6.9 with bundled python: manually install requests.
 ```